Triplex Plunger Pump Pulsation Problems: Causes, Effects and Control Methods

 How to Diagnose Pulsation Problems Correctly

 Check the suction side first.
-Confirm liquid level, suction valve position, strainer cleanliness, pipe size, air ingress points, and available suction head.
+Confirm liquid level, suction valve position, strainer cleanliness, pipe size, air ingress points, flooded suction condition, and available suction head.
 A starved suction line can create symptoms that look like discharge pulsation.
-If air is entering through a loose flange, bad gasket, vortexing tank, or emptying supply vessel, the pump will deliver an irregular flow.
+If air enters through a loose flange, damaged gasket, vortexing tank, or emptying supply vessel, the pump will deliver irregular flow.

-Next, inspect the liquid end valves.
-A worn suction valve can reduce filling efficiency, while a leaking discharge valve can send pressure pulses backward into the chamber.
+Next, inspect the liquid-end valves.
+A worn suction valve can reduce filling efficiency.
+A leaking discharge valve can send pressure pulses backward into the chamber.
 Valve inspection should include seat condition, spring condition, guide wear, debris, corrosion, and correct assembly.
 A small particle trapped under a valve plate can create a large pressure disturbance.

 Then check the dampener.
-Confirm that the dampener is suitable for the pump flow, pressure, liquid, and temperature.
+Confirm that it is suitable for the pump flow, pressure, liquid, and temperature.
 It should normally be installed close to the pump discharge before major restrictions.
-The pre-charge pressure must be checked according to the dampener manufacturer’s recommendation and site operating conditions.
-A dampener with no gas charge behaves almost like a solid pipe section.
+The pre-charge pressure must be checked according to the dampener manufacturer’s recommendation and actual site operating pressure.
+Do not assume the dampener is working only because it is installed.

 Finally, review piping layout.
-Long straight high-pressure lines, unsupported bends, reducers, dead legs, and small-bore instrument branches can amplify pulsation.
-If vibration is severe at one pipe section but not another, resonance or support weakness may be involved.
-This is especially important in packaged systems installed on offshore platforms, refinery units, chemical plants, mining skids, and Gulf region high-temperature outdoor services.
+Long high-pressure lines, unsupported bends, reducers, dead legs, and small-bore instrument branches can amplify pulsation.
+If vibration is severe at one pipe section but much lower elsewhere, resonance or support weakness may be involved.
+This is especially important in packaged systems installed on offshore platforms, refinery units, chemical plants, mining skids, and hot outdoor services.

 Control Methods for Triplex Plunger Pump Pulsation

-The most common control method is installing a correctly sized and correctly charged dampener.
+The most common control method is a correctly sized and correctly charged pulsation dampener.
 The dampener should not be selected only by pipe size.
-It must match pump displacement, speed, pressure, liquid properties, and acceptable residual pulsation.
-For critical applications, pulsation analysis may be needed before finalizing the piping layout.
+It must match pump displacement, speed, pressure, liquid properties, temperature, and acceptable residual pulsation.
+For critical services, pulsation analysis may be needed before finalizing the piping layout.

-Proper pipe support can reduce vibration damage.
-Supports should hold the pipe firmly without creating excessive stress on pump nozzles.
-Flexible connectors may help in some systems, but they should not be used as a substitute for proper hydraulic design.
-In high-pressure service, unsuitable flexible hoses can become a safety risk if pulsation is severe.
+Proper pipe support reduces vibration damage.
+Supports should hold the pipe firmly without forcing stress into the pump nozzles.
+Flexible connectors may help in some systems, but they are not a replacement for proper hydraulic design.
+In high-pressure service, unsuitable flexible hoses can become a serious risk if pulsation is severe.

 Valve maintenance is another practical control method.
-Suction and discharge valves should be inspected at scheduled intervals based on service severity.
-Dirty water, abrasive slurry traces, crystallizing chemicals, and high-temperature fluids shorten valve life.
-A plant that handles clean hydro test water will not have the same maintenance interval as a plant pumping corrosive or abrasive fluid.
+Suction and discharge valves should be inspected at intervals based on service severity.
+Dirty water, abrasive traces, crystallizing chemicals, and high-temperature fluids shorten valve life.
+A pump handling clean hydro test water will not have the same maintenance interval as a pump handling corrosive or abrasive liquid.

 Operating speed control can also help.
-Reducing speed may reduce pulsation frequency and mechanical stress, but it must still meet required flow and pressure.
+Reducing speed may reduce pulsation frequency and mechanical stress, but the pump must still meet required flow and pressure.
 When selecting a pump for a new duty, teams should not only check maximum pressure.
 They should also check speed, stroke, NPSH margin, dampener need, and system response.
-The triplex plunger pump selection guide for high-pressure applications is useful for this type of early engineering review.
+The triplex plunger pump selection guide for high-pressure applications is useful for this early engineering review.

 Maintenance Practices That Prevent Pulsation Trouble